graphadvantage/neo4j-ghg-emission-factors/README.md

 ### Install:

-Create a Neo4j version 5 or greater database
+Create a Neo4j version 5 or greater database with APOC utilities plugin installed

 Copy the data/ghg-conversion-factors-2022-flat-format.csv to your Neo4j import folder